 Surveys and interviews are not going to be enough.
 The design team should seek out ways to observe the end-user as naturally as possible within relevant contexts.
 Pay special attention to the disconnect between what users say and what they do.
 Many users practice simple workarounds and alternatives that they won’t even think to mention.
 Designers won’t know how to ask the right questions until they observe users trying to solve the problem on their own.

-A great example of how this works in the real world involves designers at Airbnb.
-They embraced design thinking to solve many layers of challenges, especially in helping customers get more comfortable with such an innovative business model.
+Airbnb is another great example of a company implementing design thinking.
+They embraced design thinking to solve many challenges, especially in helping customers get more comfortable with such an innovative business model.
 In conversations with customers, one designer realized that their star rating system of apartments was too utilitarian.
 To warm up the users, he suggested changing “stars” to “hearts.”
 User engagement immediately jumped by 30 percent.

 Among the biggest roadblocks to empathy are the designer’s own set of unstated assumptions about the problem.
 To surface and examine those assumptions takes a scientific mindset.
 To then replace those assumptions with the user’s viewpoint takes an artist’s sensitivity.
 That’s why developing empathy is the most difficult but also the most valuable step in the design thinking process.

-In our next blog, we’ll go deeper into options for executing the next stage of the design thinking journey: how to precisely defining the problem from the user’s point of view.
+In our next blog on design thinking, we’ll explore how to precisely define the problem from the user’s point of view.
+Stay tuned!